Alternative 4 (album)

 Alternative 4 is the fourth album by the British rock band Anathema.
 It was released on 22 June 1998 through Peaceville Records.
-Like Eternity, Alternative 4 is sung with clean vocals.
-Various reviews categorised this album as experimental, depressing and atmospheric.
+Like the band's third album Eternity, Alternative 4 is sung with clean vocals.

 Background

-The title of the album is derived from Leslie Watkins' book Alternative 3.
+The album's title is derived from Leslie Watkins' book Alternative 3.
 Bassist and co-principal songwriter Duncan Patterson had read it a few years before they wrote the album.
 The book is about conspiracy theories, and most songs on Alternative 4 are about trust.
-Patterson is now playing in a band with same title, and the songs are based on similar themes.
+Patterson would later play in a band with the same title, with songs based on similar themes.
+In keeping with the theme of conspiracies, the album cover is a modified photo of American astronaut Buzz Aldrin (depicted as an angel) on the Moon during the 1969 Apollo 11 mission – this is in reference to the conspiracy of the Moon landings.

-It is the last album with Patterson, and also the only album released without John Douglas.
+It is the last with Patterson and the only album released without John Douglas.
 He was replaced by Shaun Steels in 1997 but returned in 1998.